emissary-ingress/emissary/reference/filter-reference.md

 ## Installing self-signed certificates

 The `JWT` and `OAuth2` filters speak to other services over HTTP or HTTPS.
 If those services are configured to speak HTTPS using a self-signed certificate, attempting to talk to them will result in an error mentioning `ERR x509: certificate signed by unknown authority`.
-You can fix this by installing that self-signed certificate in to the
+You can fix this by installing that self-signed certificate into the
 AES container following the standard procedure for Alpine Linux 3.8: Copy the certificate to `/usr/local/share/ca-certificates/` and then run `update-ca-certificates`.
 Note that the `aes` image sets `USER 1000`, but that `update-ca-certificates` needs to be run as root.

 ```Dockerfile